binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

 	There is also a more bare-metal called ‘base-devel’ but you will be missing, nano, mkinitcpio and other useful commands.

-	*DO NOT mount your system elsewhere than at /mnt.
+	**DO NOT** mount your system elsewhere than at /mnt.
 Pacstrap works with /mnt folder.
-Otherwise you will get something really weird -> [What Went Wrong? : Pacstrap](#www-pacstrap).
+Otherwise you will get something really weird.

 2. Identifying partitions